Note: The following appeared in the gameday program for Clemson’s game against Miami (Fla.) on Nov. 19, 2022.

 “We really wanted to get away from the mentality of the ‘training room,’ if you will,” said Head Coach Dabo Swinney while mimicking air quotes.
 “We wanted to get away from the idea that it is only for guys who are injured and don’t want to be in there.”

-Enter 100 Yards of Wellness, Clemson’s new $4.9-million wellness space at Allen N. Reeves Football Complex that spans roughly 300 feet in length that has become a central hub of activity and major point of pride for Tiger football.
+Enter the Jeanne and Brian Penner 100 Yards of Wellness space, Clemson’s new $4.9-million wellness center at Allen N. Reeves Football Complex that spans roughly 300 feet in length that has become a central hub of activity and major point of pride for Tiger football.

 Completed in August, 100 Yards of Wellness represents the natural evolution of Clemson football’s long-time commitment to student-athlete health and wellness.
 By literally and figuratively breaking down walls that divided the focus areas, the new space combines Clemson’s athletic training and rehabilitation expertise with its continued innovation in active recovery and applied science.